Preliminary Guide to the Henry Weitz Papers, 1931 - 1978

 Weitz arrived at Duke University in 1950.
 He served as an associate professor of education and director of the University Counseling Center (formerly the Bureau of Testing and Guidance).
 He was a member of the American Psychological Association, the American Statistical Association, the North Carolina Vocational Guidance Association, and a number of other societies.
 Weitz retired in 1978.

-[Identification of item], Henry Weitz Papers, University Archives, Duke University.
+[Identification of item], Henry Weitz Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Henry Weitz Papers was received by the University Archives as a gift in 1980, 1981, and 1995.